 b) The execution, delivery and performance of the Guaranty have been and remain duly authorized by all necessary corporate action and do not contravene any provision of law of the Guarantor's constitutional documents or any contractual restriction binding on the Guarantor or its assets.

-c) The Guaranty constitutes the legal, valid and binding obligation of the Guarantor enforceable against Guarantor in accordance with its terms, subject, as to enforcement, to bankruptcy, insolvency, reorganization and other similar laws and by general principles of equity.
+c) The Guaranty constitutes the legal, valid and binding obligation of the Guarantor enforceable against the Guarantor in accordance with its terms, subject, as to enforcement, to bankruptcy, insolvency, reorganization and other similar laws and to general principles of equity.

 Section 8.
 Setoff and Counterclaims.
-The Guarantor shall be entitled to assert all rights and defenses that HQUS may be entitled to under the Agreement, including, but not limited to, any setoff or counterclaims that HQUS or any other affiliate of Guarantor is or may be entitled to.
-Notwithstanding the preceding sentence, the liability of the Guarantor under the Agreement shall not be affected because of the bankruptcy, insolvency, dissolution or liquidation of HQUS.
+The Guarantor shall be entitled to assert all rights and defenses that HQUS may be entitled to under the Agreements, including, but not limited to, any setoff or counterclaims that HQUS or any other affiliate of the Guarantor is or may be entitled to.
+Notwithstanding the preceding sentence, the liability of the Guarantor under the Agreements shall not be affected because of the bankruptcy, insolvency, dissolution or liquidation of HQUS.

 Section 9.
 Termination.
-This guarantee of payment is a continuing guarantee effective during the term of the Agreement and until complete performance by HQUS of its obligations under the Agreement and payment in full of all obligations.
-However, Guarantor may terminate this Guaranty with respect to future obligations of HQUS by providing written notice of termination to Beneficiary.
-Guarantor's notice of termination will become effective on the fifth day after receipt by Beneficiary.
-Termination of this Guaranty will not affect Guarantor's liability to Beneficiary hereunder for the obligations of HQUS incurred prior to the effective date of termination.
+This guarantee of payment is a continuing guarantee effective during the term of the Agreements and until complete performance by HQUS of its obligations under the Agreements and payment in full of all obligations.
+However, the Guarantor may terminate this Guaranty with respect to future obligations of HQUS by providing written notice of termination to the Beneficiaries.
+The Guarantor's notice of termination will become effective on the fifth day after receipt by the Beneficiaries.
+Termination of this Guaranty will not affect the Guarantor's liability to the Beneficiaries hereunder for the obligations of HQUS incurred prior to the effective date of termination.

 Section 10.
 Assignment.
-Neither Party may assign its rights, interest or obligations hereunder to any other person without the prior written consent of the Guarantor or the Beneficiary, as the case may be.
+Neither Party may assign its rights, interest or obligations hereunder to any other person without the prior written consent of the Guarantor or the Beneficiaries, as the case may be.

 Section 11.
 Notice.
 All notices or other communications in respect of this Guaranty shall be in writing, and delivered by hand or by registered mail (return receipt requested) or given by facsimile (except for a demand of payment) and addressed or directed as follows: